COSCO Shipping

 China COSCO Shipping Corporation Limited (branded as COSCO Shipping) is a Chinese state-owned multinational marine transportation service conglomerate, headquartered in Shanghai.
 It was established in 2016 by the merger between China Ocean Shipping Company and China Shipping Group Company.
+It is owned by the State Council of China and supervised by the State-owned Assets Supervision and Administration Commission of the State Council.

 Predecessors

 COSCO

 China Ocean Shipping (Group) Company, founded in 1961 and headquartered in Beijing, was a Chinese state-owned multinational transportation conglomerate.
 It was the largest dry bulk carrier in China and one of the largest dry bulk shipping operators worldwide.
-In addition, the Group is the largest liner carrier in China.
+The Group is the largest liner carrier in China.
 Its container shipping subsidiary – COSCO Container Lines – was one of the world's top 10 container carriers in terms of fleet capacity.
 COSCO was among China's top 15 brands in 2012.

 China Shipping

 China Shipping (Group) Company was founded in 1997 and was headquartered in Shanghai.
 The group was a Chinese state-owned multinational transportation conglomerate.
 By May 2014, China Shipping's container shipping subsidiary – China Shipping Container Lines – operated 156 container vessels with 656,000 TEU capacity.
 China Shipping Container Lines' container ship CSCL Globe was the world largest in 2014.
 China Shipping's other subsidiaries operated oil tankers, tramps, passenger ships, and car carriers.